-CAN Remain is a Crewe & Nantwich grassroots pro-EU and pro Second Referendum campaign opposed to Brexit.
+CAN Remain was a Crewe & Nantwich grassroots pro-EU and pro Second Referendum campaign opposed to Brexit.

 This website provides a summary of some of our key activities.
-For more, please follow us on Twitter.
+For more, you can look back on Twitter.

 We began CAN Remain to try and encourage Laura Smith to back a Second Referendum.
 From her campaign ahead of the General Election on December 12th, we now believe that – in line with the Labour manifesto – she does.

 In October we announced that we believed "a vote for Laura is a vote for Leave".
 We no longer think this is the case, and that for those who signed up to our Brexitometer, her Brexit position is now not a reason to withhold votes.

 Full statement here.

 Labour's manifesto launched today states "a Labour government will secure a sensible deal... [and] put that deal to a public vote alongside the option to remain."

 Having voted against a Second Referendum twice before, Laura Smith has said she will back this policy in private emails and a Reuters article, but we have yet to hear or see it directly in public.